paulgibbs/BP-Labs/readme.txt

 At the moment, only super admins are able to view the Quick Admin links.
 This will be addressed in a future version.

+= How do I manually mark activity items as spam? =

+In 1.2-beta-1, you can't.
+Expect it in the full 1.2 release (soon).

 == Screenshots ==